Filip Moerman is a partner based in Cleary Gottlieb’s Brussels office.

 Mr. Moerman is internationally distinguished as a leading lawyer by Chambers Global

 and Global Counsel.

 Mr. Moerman joined the firm in 1987 and became a partner in 1996.
-He was resident in the New York office from 1987 to 1988 and from 1997 to 2003, and was resident in the Brussels office from 1988 to 1996.
-Mr. Moerman was resident in the Hong Kong office from 2003 to 2010, and also resident in the Beijing office from 2006 to 2010.
+He was resident in the New York office from 1987 to 1988, from 1997 to 2003 and from 2010 to 2014, and was resident in the Brussels office from 1988 to 1996.
+Mr. Moerman was resident in the Hong Kong office from 2003 to 2010, and resident in the Beijing office from 2006 to 2010.
 He received an LL.M. from Columbia University School of Law in 1987 and a Law Degree, summa cum laude

 , from the University of Ghent, Belgium in 1985.

 Mr. Moerman is a member of the Bar in New York and Brussels.
-He is fluent in Dutch and French, proficient in German and Spanish, and conversational in Mandarin.
+He is fluent in Dutch and French, proficient in German and Spanish, and is conversational in Mandarin.